introdh/intro-dh-MorgannTaylor/lab03_voyant.md

 Unzip the file.

 Go to [Voyant](https://voyant-tools.org/) and select "Upload".
-The speechs are named according to year.
+The speeches are named according to year.
 Make sure the files are in numerical order for this determines how Voyant loads them in.
 Now, let's explore!

 To begin, take a look at Cirrus.